reenphygeorge/Sheet-Cross-Checker/README.md

 # sheet-cross-checker
-A python program to extract details of common contact-nos from two excel sheets.
+A python program to extract details of common contact-nos from two excel sheets and export the details as a text file.

 # How to use:
 * Clone this repo